geomesa/geomesa.github.io/_posts/2015-06-09-geomesa-kafka-quickstart.md

     * `data source name`:  pick a sensible name, such as, `geomesa_kafka_quickstart`
     * `description`:  this is strictly decorative; `GeoMesa Kafka quick start`
 * connection parameters:  these are the same parameter values that you supplied on the command-line when you ran the tutorial; they describe how to connect to the Kafka instance where your data resides
+    * `timeout`: how long the data will be available, in milliseconds

 Note: If you left out the zkPath command line argument when running the quickstart program, you can leave the zkPath connection parameter in GeoServer empty.